 - Memory loss

-The memory loss aspect of psychological depressant addiction is in reference to the addict doing actions that they will not remember later on.
-It is almost identical to sleepwalking in the way that the user will randomly become conscious in the middle or after a bizarre action.
+The memory loss aspect of depressant addiction is in reference to the affected person’s actions, which they will not remember later on.
+It is almost identical to sleepwalking in that the user will randomly become conscious in the middle or after a bizarre action.

 - Weakened immune system